aphiria/docs/controllers.md

 <h3 id="request-parameters">Request Parameters</h3>

 Aphiria also supports resolving scalar parameters in your controller methods.
 It will scan route variables, and then, if no matches are found, the query string for scalar parameters.
-For example, this method will grab `includeDeletedUsers` from the query string and cast it to a `bool`:
+For example, this method will grab the user ID from the route path and `includeAvatar` from the query string and cast it to a `bool`:

 ```php
 final class UserController extends Controller